dvlab-research/LBGAT/README.md

 ## CIFAR-10 L-inf
-Note: this is one partial list results for comparisons with published methods without using additional data up to 2020/11/25.
+Note: this is one partial results list for comparisons with previous published methods without using additional data up to 2020/11/25.
 Full list can be found at https://github.com/fra31/auto-attack.

 wait to update !!